Alexander Addison (judge): Background

 Addison was born in Scotland in 1758.
 At age 19, he earned his Master of Arts at Aberdeen University.
 After his University education he was educated to become a minister and admitted to the Aberlowe Presbytery in 1781.
 Afterwards, he immigrated to the United States in 1785.
 He was not able to obtain a license from the Redstone Presbytery to become a minister.
 He became a lawyer in Washington County, Pennsylvania in 1787 and was elected to the bar at that time.
 In 1791, he became the president judge of the Fifth Judicial District of Pennsylvania and possessed authority over both state and federal laws.
 Addison was elected a member of the American Philosophical Society in 1791.

 Westward expansion at this time created new legal questions about the tax on whiskey, land ownership and battles with Native Americans.
 This was to be important during the Whiskey Rebellion during which he upheld the authority of state and federal laws over Western Pennsylvania.
 He owned land in Washington county and 620 acres in Donegal Township, and 500 acres in Franklin Township.

 Writings

 Addison wrote extensively with other jurists.
 He was impeached due to disagreements with Justice John B.C.
 Lucas in 1802.
 He was a regular contributor to The Pittsburgh Gazette (forerunner of the Pittsburgh Post-Gazette) expressing his opinions on the political events of the period.
 In his March 16, 1793 contribution, he describes President George Washington:

 Law practice

-Addison practiced law during politically divisive issues in early America.
+Addison practiced law when there were politically divisive issues in early America.
 These included the 1795 Jay Treaty with Britain, Constitutional ratification, foreign policies, the 1796 Pinckney Treaty with Spain, and the Treaty of Tripoli and the Whiskey Rebellion of Western Pennsylvania.
 Addison represented Washington County in the formation of Pennsylvania's Constitution.